rachadele/biof501_proj/README.md

 ### Workflow description

 This pipeline evalutates a random forest classification task on a toy query dataset given 8 reference datasets with a 3-level cell type hierarchy.
-The test or "query" data comes from a study of human adult prefrontal cortex in ALS patients and matched controls [4], while the references comprise 8 datasets from a popular "atlas" of multiple healthy human adult cortical areas [5], as well as all 8 datasets aggregated (`whole cortex`).
-All libraries were prepared using 10x 3' v3 kits from 10x Genomics with the exception of denoted SMART-seq dataset [8][9].
+The test or "query" data comes from a study of human adult prefrontal cortex in Amyotrophic lateral sclerosis (ALS) patients and matched controls [4], while the references comprise 8 datasets from a popular "atlas" of multiple healthy human adult cortical areas [5], as well as all 8 datasets aggregated (`whole cortex`).
+All libraries were prepared using 10x 3' v3 kits from 10x Genomics with the exception of one SMART-seq dataset [8][9].
 The references have been pre-downloaded from the CellxGene Discover Census [6], and have pre-generated embeddings from a variational autoencoder model `scvi` [7] trained on all cells in the CellxGene data corpus.

 ### Steps
 1. The pre-trained `scvi` model file is fetched given the organism and CellxGene census version